 Approximately 28% of comments received about the Coast Park design relate to its alignment.
-In general, the comments made were supportive of the proposed alignment and did not request any changes (approximately 33% of the comments relating to path alignment and design).
+In general, comments made the were supportive of the proposed alignment and did not request any changes (approximately 33% of the comments relating to path alignment and design).